 The cost of international health insurance depends on several factors, including the country you are traveling to, the coverage you require, the length of your trip, and your age.
 Generally, a basic plan may range from $500 to $8000 per year, with more comprehensive plans costing more.
 You may also be required to pay a deductible or up-front fee before coverage begins.
 It’s essential to compare different programs to ensure you get the best coverage for your money.
 Be sure to factor in any additional fees and taxes to your chosen plan.

-Policies will generally offer two areas of cover; Worldwide or Worldwide, excluding the USA.
+Policies generally offer two areas of cover; Worldwide or Worldwide, excluding the USA.
 Excluding cover in the USA will save significant costs.
-You can exclude countries like Canada, Hong Kong, and other more expensive countries for treatment with some plans.
+With some plans, you can exclude countries like Canada, Hong Kong, and other more expensive countries for treatment.
 Treatment in these countries is more expensive.

 Who needs international health insurance?

 International health insurance is suitable for travelers and ex-pats living abroad but for anyone traveling outside their home country.
 International health insurance covers medical expenses for those outside their home country for extended periods and who need access to medical care.
 The coverage is typically broader than regular health insurance plans.
 It includes coverage for medical evacuation, repatriation expenses, and other services that may not be included in traditional health insurance plans.

 Yes, an international health insurance plan can cover medical evacuation in the case of a medical emergency.
 Evacuation may refer to medical repatriation.
 This involves returning to your home country for medical treatment, or it may refer to medical evacuation.
 This involves being transported to the nearest facility that can provide adequate medical care.
 Depending on the plan, medical evacuation can be covered up to a specific limit.
 It’s important to review your policy to see what the limit is.